grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "Chips!
 Chips, come over here."

-The clanking sound stopped and the face of the _Prospect's_ engineer appeared below the opening a moment later, peering up at her.
+The clanking sound stopped and the face of the _Prospect_'s engineer appeared below the opening a moment later, peering up at her.
 Chips's hands were black with grease that had also created a grimy patch on the leather apron she wore.
 In her hands, as if she had been butchering some small game animal for dinner, she held the shell of a deconstructed piece of machinery about the size of a baseball.

 Chips's real name was Irene something-or-other, but Hemi had stuck her with the nickname "Chips" when she had signed on.
 According to Hemi, "Chips" was the traditional nickname for a ship's carpenter, going back to antiquity.
 And even though there was little carpentry to be done on a submarine, the ship's carpenter was generally responsible for any number of random jobs that were not already assigned to the deck crew.
 When she had first come aboard, Hemi had such a list of things that needed doing on the _Prospect_ that he felt the name was appropriate to the new position.
 Also, he had always wanted a "Chips" on the boat --- he was a fan of the classics.